 Further registration in a section in which a student receives a U grade will not qualify the student to be classified as full time and will be counted only as a 3-credit load.
 A student may maintain full time status in this case by registering for other graduate courses as needed.
-Students should access course syllabi via Blue and Gold prior to the beginning of each semester to ensure that necessary textbooks are in student possession the first day of class including both online and face-to face-class meetings.
+Students should access course syllabi via Blue and Gold prior to the beginning of each semester to ensure that necessary textbooks are in student possession the first day of online class meetings.